Biomedical Engineering (BIOE)

-BIOE 1010 - Bioengineering Design and Prototyping I (3 Credits)
+BIOE 1010 - Fundamentals of Biomedical Engineering (3 Credits)

-BIOE 1010 introduces students to bioengineering, and provides an introduction to possible careers and research topics in bioengineering.
+BIOE 1010 introduces students to biomedical engineering, and provides an introduction to possible careers and research topics in biomedical engineering.
 Students also learn human anatomy by understanding how to incorporate visual human data sets into computer prototyping and design tools.
-Repeatable.
-Max Hours: 3 Credits.

 Grading Basis: Letter Grade